 The Department for Environmental Protection (DEP) encourages entities to contact their solid waste coordinator when establishing and operating a household pharmaceutical waste collection program.
+A list of all solid waste coordinators can be found on the Division of Waste Management website.

-A list of all solid waste coordinators and DEP-permitted, contained landfills can be found on the Division of Waste Management website.
+For a list of DEP-permitted, contained landfills, visit the Division of Waste Management website.